For as long as man has been around, we’ve been trying to develop newer, better ways to hunt.

 Since you’ll have to send an arcing shot, you don’t want to miss and have it land on a highway a mile from the forest’s edge or something along those lines.

-There are specific hunting grounds that have bow hunting days so you won’t run a risk of harming anyone by accident.
+There are specific hunting grounds that have bow hunting days so you won’t run a risk of harming anyone by accident, especially in the early morning hours.

 Caribou